This page is automatically translated from Romanian into English.

 Deepfake

-Deepfake is the technology that allows malicious people to take information falsification to the next level by generating videos of people doing and saying certain things, even though they did NOT do them or NEVER said them.
+Deepfake is the technology that allows malicious people to take information falsification to the next level by generating videos of people doing and saying certain things, even if they did NOT do or say them.

-In order to be as convincing as possible, attackers use deepfake technology to promote online fraud attempts, especially through sponsored social media posts.
-How we protect ourselves and those close to us from cyber attackers can be found on the BT Blog.
+To be as convincing as possible, attackers use deepfake technology to promote online fraud attempts, especially through sponsored posts on social media.
+You can find out how to protect ourselves and those close to us from cyber attackers on the BT Blog.

 Facebook Scam